Learn how it affects playability and comfort.

 If you take the same fingerboard width from the circumference of a circle with a larger radius, you now have a slightly flatter fingerboard radius.
 For example, a circle with a 12” radius yields a 12” fingerboard radius, which is slightly flatter than a 9.5” radius on a fingerboard of the same width.
 The lower the measurement, the greater the curvature, and vice versa.

-Fingerboard radius is an important spec because it imparts a certain feel for the fretting hand; a certain character of comfortable playability.
-It’s a subjective measurement—there is no right or wrong degree of it, but there are several established conventions that players can choose among to suit their personal preferences.
+If all this sounds like a scary flashback to high school geometry class, these calculations do serve a serious purpose.
+Fingerboard radius is an important spec because it impacts playability.
+It’s a subjective measurement—there is no right or wrong degree, but there are several established conventions that players can choose among to suit their personal preferences.
 A smaller (more curved) radius is generally perceived as more comfortable for playing chords; a larger (less curved) radius is generally considered better for single-note playing and bending.

 Fender has a few of its own well-established fingerboard radius conventions.
 These have evolved over the years, and a few different ones are available today that reflect various player preferences, such as vintage authenticity, modern playability and even specialized compound-radius designs in which the amount of curvature changes along the length of the fingerboard.